-I completed Stok kangri trek recently and you can read my detailed experiencce here.
+I completed Stok Kangri Trek recently and you can read my detailed experience here.
 I derived my learning from this trek as we climbed up to 20,100 feet.

 1) Drink adequate water & eat well

 Drinking enough water will help you stay dehydrated and keep oxygen level sufficient in your body.
-I would suggest drinking one litre right after waking up in the morning.
-Before leaving for the day’s trek, finish another litre around breakfast.
-During the day’s trek, if you are carrying sip gradually and complete at least another litre.
-Once you reach the camp, finish another litre till sun set.
-Around dinner, till you sleep, another litre should be okay.
-Following this will add up to 5 litres a day which is an adequate amount of water to acclimatize well.
+I would suggest drinking one liter right after waking up in the morning.
+Before leaving for the day’s trek, finish another liter around breakfast.
+During the day’s trek, if you are carrying sip gradually and complete at least another liter.
+Once you reach the camp, finish another liter till sun set.
+Around dinner, till you sleep, another liter should be okay.
+Following this will add up to 5 liters a day which is an adequate amount of water to acclimatize well.

 2) Strictly avoid Drinking & Smoking